-- There are 18.5 million veterans living in the United States as of 2016, according to the Census Bureau.
-Of these, 1.6 million veterans are women.
+- There are 18 million veterans living in the United States as of 2020, according to the Census Bureau.
+Of these, 1.7 million are women.

-- As of last year, there were 6.8 million American veterans who served during the Vietnam era and 7.1 million who served in the Gulf War era, which spans from August 1990 through the present.
+- As of last year, there were 6.4 million American veterans who served during the Vietnam era and 7.1 million who served in the Gulf War era, which spans from August 1990 through the present.
 (Some veterans served through both eras.)
-There were also about 771,000 World War II veterans and 1.6 million who served during the Korean conflict, the VA estimates.
+There were also about 500,000 World War II veterans, down from 5.7 million in 2000.
+There are another 1.6 million who served during the Korean conflict, the VA estimates.

 - Currently, nine-in-ten veterans (91%) are men while 9% are women, according to the VA’s 2016 population model estimates.
 By 2045, the share of female veterans is expected to double to 18%.

 - Fewer members of Congress have prior military experience than in the past.
 As the share of Americans who are veterans has declined, so has the share of Congress members who have previously served in the military.
 In the current Congress, 20% of senators and 19% of representatives had prior military service, down drastically from just a few decades ago.